-Waterloo Engineering has the largest and most active robotics research group anywhere in Canada.
-With over 45 faculty members conducting research, we have a wide breadth of expertise in all areas of advanced robotics and complementary areas as well.
+Waterloo Engineering has the largest and most active robotics and factory automation research group in Canada.
+With over 45 faculty members conducting research, we have a wide breadth of expertise in all areas of advanced robotics, factory automation and complementary fields.

-Our vision is to look at robotics in terms of fundamental research and applications from designing robots that deliver coffee to ones that can diffuse land mines or perform surgery.
+Our vision is to look at robotics in terms of fundamental research and applications from designing robots that deliver coffee, to robots that can defuse land mines or perform surgery.
+In the realm of factory automation, we explore areas including human-robot interaction, material tracking and full-cycle manufacturing

 When RoboHub opens its doors in 2018, we’ll be able to further revolutionize robotics.
 Located on the first floor of Engineering 7, which is currently under construction, RoboHub will be one of the most technologically sophisticated robotics research testing facilities in North America and around the world.